Jan-Fcloud/Jan-Fcloud/README.md

 > [!IMPORTANT]
 > I'm an indie full-stack developer trying to release my own versions of software solutions and tools that might benefit others along the way.
 I keep learning, improving and researching my knowledge on new and existing technologies I am interested in.

-> [!NOTE]
-> Currently learning Angular🌐 and Rust🦀

-> Also working on a new dev website.

 ---

 ### 🧰 Languages and Tools